Darkush: History

 An inscription at the town, dating back to Roman times, attests to the existence of a shipwright in the town, building river-going boats to use on the Orontes.
 The town also has the remains of an ancient bridge.
 The Christianization of the city probably happened after 322.

 During the Crusades, the town was the property of the Principality of Antioch until it was captured by Saladin in 1188.
-The town fell back to the Crusaders under Bohemond VI of Antioch and Tripoli in 1260.
-The city was finally re-captured by the Mamluk Sultan Baibars in 1267.
+Crusaders under Bohemond VI of Antioch and Tripoli recaptured the town in 1260.
+The Mamluk Sultan Baibars gained control in 1267.
 Nothing remains of the town's Crusader citadel, as it was quarried for building stones.
 Darkush was visited by Syrian geographer Yaqut al-Hamawi in the 1220s, during Ayyubid rule.
 He noted that it was a "fortress near Antâkiyyah, in the 'Awâsim Province."

-On 13 August 1822 the town and its surrounding areas were devastated by a massive earthquake.
-The earthquake is said to have killed 20,000 people all together.
+On 13 August 1822 the town and its surrounding areas were devastated by a massive earthquake, killing 20,000 people.